mattevans/test-action/README.md

 7. Click "Run workflow" to send the notification

 This allows you to control which releases get announced to your Telegram group.

+### Troubleshooting Topic Issues

+If messages aren't going to the correct topic:

+1. **Verify Topic ID**:
+   - General topic is usually `1`
+   - Custom topics start from `2` and go up sequentially
+   - Use the "Test Topic Direct API" workflow to confirm IDs

+2. **Use Direct API Method**:
+   - The "Manual Telegram Direct" workflow uses direct API calls
+   - This is more reliable for topic support than the GitHub Action

+3. **Check Bot Permissions**:
+   - Make sure the bot has admin privileges in the group
+   - Some groups require this for topic posting

+4. **Verify Topic Format**:
+   - Topic IDs should be simple numbers (`1`, `2`, etc.)
+   - Don't include any other text or symbols in the ID

 ### Troubleshooting "Not Found" Errors